preppie22/BitmapLib/README.md

 # BitmapLib
 A C# library with some fast methods to interface between 2D arrays and Bitmaps.
 This library is still under development.
-I'll be adding classes and methods as and when I used them in my work.
+I'll be adding classes and methods as and when I use them in my work.

 WARNING
 ===========================